Out With The New, In With The Old: Hygiene

 Nosegays

-Before Febreeze came around, one of the only things people could do to keep the (many) gross smells of the world around them out was gather a bunch of flowers and put it under their nose.
+Before Febreeze came around, one of the only things people could do to keep the (many) gross smells of the world around them out was gather a bunch of flowers and put the bundle under their nose.
 Called "nosegays," these bouquets probably weren't powerful enough.

 Eating With Their Hands